Aldern Bridge

-Aldern Bridge is a hamlet in Hampshire, United Kingdom.
-The settlement is within the civil parish of Burghclere, and is located approximately 2.3 mi south-east of Newbury.
+Aldern Bridge is a hamlet in Hampshire, United Kingdom, within the civil parish of Burghclere, approximately 2.3 mi south-east of Newbury.

 Governance

 The village of Adbury is part of the civil parish of Burghclere, and is part of the Burghclere, Highclere and St. Mary Bourne ward of Basingstoke and Deane borough council.
 The borough council is a Non-metropolitan district of Hampshire County Council.